 —Jacob Kountz, mental health worker, Bakersfield, CA

-Break tasks into smaller chunks
+When writing your to-do list, break your tasks into smaller chunks

 “I use the rule about doing 52 minutes of work followed by 17 minutes of rest, a break, or a change of scenery.
 While I’m not so strict about the ratios, I’m relieved to know I have scientifically-proven permission to change it up.
 But while at my desk, I glean a great deal of motivation from stopping, taking a deep breath, and getting curious.
 I love writing to-do lists.
 As solopreneurs, we sometimes sabotage ideas and creativity because we know the burden of execution lies solely on us.
 Nevertheless we keep going, staying in love with our work, projects, outcomes, and the difference we’re making in the world.
 Breaking ideas, projects, and tasks into smaller chunks has been incredibly good for digestion!”